How to Protect Your Koi Pond in the WinterOctober 13, 2021, 0 Comments

 Do Not Attempt to Break the Ice

-One of the biggest mistakes you can make is to attempt to break up the ice.
-Doing so can harm both the fish and any components in the pond.
+One of the biggest mistakes you can make is to attempt to break up the ice that forms on the surface of your koi pond.
+Breaking the ice can harm both the fish and any components in the pond.

-This allows the air to pass through the ice, releasing any harmful gasses that may have built up.
-Make sure your aerator is gently stirring the water so that the air bubbles eventually find the holes in the ice.
+After you have made holes in the ice, make sure your aerator is gently stirring the water so air bubbles can find the holes and release any necessary gasses.
 In addition to venting gasses, this process keeps cold air from accumulating under the water and creating more ice.

-Preparing for the Oncoming Cold Season
+Prepare for the Upcoming Cold Season

 Complete Koi Pond Design and Installation